elmar-hinz/TX.esp/Documentation/Considerations.rst

 Extbase as an *Object Relational Mapper* is focused on modelling the domain in form of PHP objects.
 In theory you would not bother with the persistance layer at all.
-In practice you addintionally have to define the persistance layer in form ot TCA and SQL definitions.
+In practice you addintionally have to define the persistance layer in form of *TCA* and *SQL definitions*.
 Overall you deal with 3 layers, the database, PHP and TypoScript.

 On contrarst |extension_name| is focused on the relational model of the database.
-SQL joins combine the data from muliple tables instead of a a domain model.
+*SQL joins* combine the data from muliple tables instead of using a domain model.
-You go with two layers, stored procedures for the model and TypoScript for the presentation.
+You go with two layers, *stored procedures* for the model and *TypoScript* for the presentation.
 There is no such thing like a domain model in between.

 You could say, that thinking in form of a relational data model is rather oldschool.
-However it's not a question of fashion.
+However, it's not a question of fashion.
 It depends on the field of the application, if a relational or an object orientated data model is the better solution for it.

 If your data is already organized in a relational model for historical reasons, it is kind